About Our Program

 The Thursday evening program concludes with staff-led jams at different levels featuring either old-time or bluegrass music.
 We also offer a jam with a vocals focus.

-• Old-Time Banjo: Paula Bradley, Hilarie Burhans, Frank Evans, Adam Hurt, Ken Perlman, and Maggie Shar
+• Old-Time Banjo: Paula Bradley, Hilarie Burhans, Joe Decosimo, Adam Hurt, Michael Miles, and Ken Perlman

-• Bluegrass Banjo: Scott Anderson, BB Bowness, Greg Cahill, James McKinney, Alan Munde, and Tony Trischka
+• Bluegrass Banjo: Scott Anderson, Greg Cahill, Eli Gilbert, Casey Henry, Gerald Jones, Alan Munde

-• Fiddle: Erynn Marshall (principal instructor); classes will also be taught by Adam Hurt and others TBA
+• Fiddle: Erynn Marshall (principal instructor); classes will also be taught by Joe Decosimo and Adam Hurt

-• Guitar: Tim May (principal instructor); classes will also be taught by Paula Bradley, Michael Miles, and Alan Munde
+• Guitar: Tim May (principal instructor); classes will also be taught by Paula Bradley and Alan Munde

-• Mandolin: Carl Jones (principal instructor); classes will also be taught by Tim May and others TBA
+• Mandolin: Carl Jones (principal instructor); classes will also be taught by Gerald Jones

 Photos and bios of our ’25 staff are posted on the 2025 Instructors page.